rudrika08/KiranaflowAI/README.md

 - Core backend/frontend/database are fully functional.
 - If heavy ML packages are unavailable, the system uses fallbacks/mocks for some vision steps and still completes end-to-end.
 - Geo services use free Overpass/OSM paths with fallback defaults on API timeout/rate limit.
+- Explanation generation is best-effort with Gemini when GEMINI_API_KEY is set.
+- If Gemini SDK, model access, or quota is unavailable, the pipeline still completes using a deterministic fallback summary.

 ## Common Commands